Startup-Nights/functions/README.md

 Deploying / building the functions is not very consistent - there is often a failure.
 Upon trying again, it often just vanishes.
 No solution yet; increasing both memory and timeout didn't solve it yet.
+The only option left is to try and reduce the imports - and split functions into multiple functions

 To be able to upload files to spaces, there are specific CORS settings necessary.
 The result in this repo is a mix of: